Thyroid Surgery

 Symptoms you do have to worry about

-If any of these symptoms occur after your thyroid surgery, please contact Professor Sidhu on his mobile (provided on his business card) and the postoperative instruction sheet or go to your local hospital if you are are country patient.
+If any of these symptoms occur after your thyroid surgery, please contact Professor Sidhu on his mobile (provided on his business card) and the postoperative instruction sheet or go to your local hospital if you are a regional patient.